 Pursuant to the Company's 2004 Amended and Restated Incentive Compensation Plan (the "Plan"), which allows for a variety of cash and equity-based incentive awards, the Company provides NEOs with annual cash incentive opportunities conditioned upon achievement of consolidated net income relative to a pre-established target.
 NEOs' annual cash incentives are determined based upon two factors: (1) the degree to which the overall Company's net income performance target is achieved, and (2) the NEO's individual performance.
-The Committee believes establishing annual consolidated net income targets focuses NEOs on achieving profitability through top-line revenue growth coupled with expense management.
+The Committee believes establishing annual consolidated net income targets focuses NEOs on achieving profitability through top-line revenue growth and margin improvement coupled with expense management.

-NEOs have the opportunity to earn from 0% to a maximum percentage of their base salaries, with the CEO's 2008 maximum potential set at 150% and other NEOs set at 60% to 75%.
+NEOs have the opportunity to earn from 0% to a maximum percentage of their base salaries, with the CEO's 2009 maximum potential set at 150% and other NEOs set at 75%.
 However, NEOs may receive less than their maximum potential (as would normally be calculated solely based upon Company financial performance) if their individual performance does not meet objective goals and expectations during the fiscal year.
 The Committee believes these maximum bonus opportunities provide sufficient motivation for the NEOs to strive to increase consolidated net income.

-For fiscal 2007, the Committee established a consolidated net income growth target of 8% (over 2006 results) whereby NEOs could earn their maximum annual cash incentive opportunity.^{1,3} The Company did not achieve the target and the level of net income growth the Company achieved for fiscal 2007 resulted in annual cash incentives of 0% of the maximum potential.
+For fiscal 2008, the Committee established a consolidated net income growth target of 12.6% over 2007 net income whereby NEOs could earn their maximum annual cash incentive potential.
+The Company did not achieve the target, but 2008 net income growth resulted in annual cash incentives of 59.5% of the maximum potential.

-For fiscal 2008, the Committee established a consolidated net income growth target of 12.6% (over 2007 results) whereby NEOs could earn their maximum annual cash incentive opportunity.2 The Company did not achieve the target, but 2008 net income was sufficient enough to result in annual cash incentives of 59.5% of the maximum potential.
+For fiscal 2009, the Committee established a consolidated net income growth target of 10.9% over fiscal 2008 net income whereby NEO's could earn their maximum annual cash incentive potential.
+The Company achieved the target resulting in annual cash incentives of 100% of the maximum potential.

-For fiscal 2009, the Committee has established a consolidated net income target higher than actual fiscal 2008 net income as the performance metric for the cash incentive.
+For fiscal 2010, the Committee has established a consolidated net income target higher than actual fiscal 2009 net income as the performance metric for the annual cash incentive.